 Elephant Experiences

-One of the most popular things to do while on a Thailand holiday is to see one of the country’s most unique creatures – the Asian elephant – up close and personal.
+One of the most popular things to do while on holiday in Thailand is to see one of the country’s most unique creatures – the Asian elephant – up close and personal.
 Elephant experiences can be one-of-a-kind, but ensuring the park or sanctuary is ethical is essential.
 A good elephant sanctuary will be focused on the health and recovery of its resident elephants and therefore makes for a memorable holiday with no negative effects on animals or the environment.
 Walking with elephants and feeding these gentle giants with your family will be an incredible experience that no one will ever forget.

 National Parks